ros-workshop/slam-navigation/README.md

 * Try to observe what happens when a previously visited part of the map is revisited after a long excursion.
 * If you notice a jump in the robot's pose, this is a classical "loop closure".
 The `gmapping` algorithm will ocassionally perform small loop closures like this.
 * Change the Fixed Frame in `Global Options` in the Displays panel to "odom" instead of "map"
    * Perform another loop closure and observe what happens.
+Why does the gridmap jump around instead?
    * ROS specifies that the odom->base_link transform is continuous.
 Take a look at [REP 105](http://www.ros.org/reps/rep-0105.html) for more information.
    * Loop closures create a discrete jump in the map->odom transform.
    * Tune the particle count to balance CPU usage vs. ability to perform loop closures.